► First pictures of Hyundai Ioniq 6

 Electric car tech underneath

 The 6 will be based on the Hyundai Kia group’s Electric Global Modular Platform (E-GMP) that also underpins the Ioniq 5 and inhouse sibling, the Kia EV6.
-Few technical details are available yet, but this points to a battery size of 58kWh or 77kWh and a range of more than 300 miles in bigger-batteried variants.

 It comes with 800-volt rapid charging, two- or all-wheel drive and clever V2L energy management to allow the car to consume or provide electricity.
 Which is why you’ll find countless journalists and bloggers boiling kettles plugged into their Ioniq 5 on social media.
 Might seem frivolous today, but smart domestic power broking could become a major selling point for electric cars in an energy-challenged world.